 If you are a United Kingdom taxpayer — even if you also pay taxes in the US — you may be able to increase the value of your gift by supporting Johns Hopkins through The Johns Hopkins University (USA) Foundation Ltd., a UK-registered charity, and electing to have Gift Aid apply to your donation.

 If you are a taxpayer in the Netherlands, you may make a gift through the Johns Hopkins University (USA) Foundation.
-See this document for more information.
+Click the links below for more information.

 Likewise, donors in several countries in Europe can benefit from their local tax schemes by giving through Transnational Giving Europe (TGE), a partnership of leading European Foundations and Associations that facilitates tax-efficient cross-border giving within Europe.
 Visit TGE’s website for more details and a list of participating countries.

 The Johns Hopkins University (USA) Foundation, Ltd.